-Where the anticipated usage profile of the vehicle is expected to include longer stationary durations, it is strongly recommended that the Operator Commanded Regeneration (OCR) is specified and ordered for the base vehicle.
+Where the anticipated usage profile of the vehicle is expected to include longer stationary durations, it is strongly recommended that Manual Regeneration Initiation is specified and ordered for the base vehicle.

-OCR allows the driver/ operator to manually perform a DPF regeneration while the vehicle is stationary, after confirming that it is safe to do so.
+Manual Regeneration Initiation allows the driver/ operator to manually perform a DPF regeneration while the vehicle is stationary, after confirming that it is safe to do so.

-Refer to: 4.11 Electronic Engine Controls DPF and RPM Speed Control
+Refer to: 4.10 Electronic Engine Controls DPF and RPM Speed Control